TheMindVirus/KMDF-X/README.md

 Click "Have Disk...", Navigate to the folder that contains the ".inf" file of the driver you want to test and continue with the rest of the steps in the Add Hardware Wizard.

-To Uninstall, right click the "Sample" device and select "Uninstall device".
+To Uninstall, right click the device under the "Sample" section and select "Uninstall device".

 ### You may be prompted with a security warning if driver signature enforcement is enabled.
 Only follow these instructions if you are testing Windows and you know what you are doing. ###